-DRMA& 101 [H] 5 credits Introduction to Theatre
+DRAMA&101 [H] 5 credits Introduction to Theatre

 A study of theatre as an art form.
-Emphasis on Western dramatic literature analysis from Sophocles to Sheppard, theatrical history and the roles of various theatre artists/playwrights, actors, directors and designers in the production of plays.
+Emphasis on Western dramatic literature analysis from Sophocles to Sheppard, with additional material on World Theatre styles, theatrical history and the roles of various theatre artists/ playwrights, actors, directors and designers in the production of plays.